saud-aslam/Java-Applications/README.md

 <li><strong>TwitterCLI</strong> This class manages dependencies and pass the arguments to TwitterCLIRunner so that the application is run.</li>
+<h2 id="sp">Spring Framework</h2>

 </ul>
-<p>Inaddition to traditional way, dependencies of this app has been managed using spring framework.</p>
+<p>Dependencies of different layers within the application is also shown to be managed by Spring Framework.
+Three different approaches are used namely Spring Bean, Spring Component Scan and Spring Boot.</p>
 <ol>
-<li>Spring Bean Appraoch: under spring package TwitterCliBean calss creats java beans for different components of the Apps and sets up configuration.</li>
-<li>Spring Annotation Approach: TwitterCliSpringAnnotaion create annotation by using in-line @component annotation to add classes to IoC.</li>
+<li><strong>Spring Bean</strong>:<strong>TwitterCLIBean</strong> class setup or configures different components of the application by using java beans components as its building blocks.</li>
+<li><strong>Spring Annotation</strong>: Rather than explicitly annotating beans, we can create @compnent annonation in the classes which are supposed to be added in dependencies for the application to run in IoC.
+This is done in  <strong>TwitterCLIComponentScan</strong> class.</li>
-<li>Spring Boot Approach: TwitterCliSpringBoot uses spring framework to manage dependencies but reduces configuration significantly.</li>
+<li><strong>Spring Boot<strong/>:<strong>TwitterCLISpringBoot</strong> class uses spring framework auto configuration mode to manage dependencies automatically without much configurations to be done manually.</li>
 </ol>
 <h3 id="test">Test</h3>
 <p>TwitterCli App was tested with Junit test and mockito tets cases.<br>